Psalm 37:1-22

 Q.1.
 Why should we refrain from being jealous of evildoers?
 How should we approach life?
 What promise was given to those who delight and trust in the Lord? – (Ps.37:1-6)

-We can easily get distracted and fret about the prosperity of evil-doers.
+We can easily get distracted and fret about the prosperity of evil doers.
 David declared – Do not fret because of evildoers.
 Be not envious toward wrongdoers (Ps.37:1).
 They, like us, will quickly fade as grass and be no more.
 How different is the outcome of the godly.
 We have hope beyond the grave, and confidence in life and in the presence of God.
 David urged us to – 3 Trust in the Lord and do good; Dwell in the land and cultivate faithfulness.
 4 Delight yourself in the Lord and He will give you the desires of your heart.
 5 Commit your way to the Lord.
 Trust also in Him, and He will do it (Ps.37:3-5).
-The promise to those who trust in the Lord, is that God will give us the desires of our hearts.
+The promise to those who trust in the Lord, is that God will give them the desires of their hearts.
 Walking with God changes our desires and perspective, so that we embrace His view of blessedness.
-Our right standing with God, along with right living, will light our way in a dark world (Ps.37:6).
+Our right standing with God, along with right living, will light our way in a dark world (see Ps.37:6).

 Q.2.
 How did David view evildoers?
 Do they escape God’s attention?
 What will happen to them?
 Who is it that will eventually prosper? – (Ps.37:7-15)